paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section, act July 26, 1947, ch.
 343, title X, § 1003, as added Pub.
 L. 108–458, title I, § 1043, Dec.
 17, 2004, 118 Stat.
 3679; amended Pub.
 L. 111–259, title VIII, § 804(8), Oct.
 7, 2010, 124 Stat.
 2747, related to Intelligence Community Scholarship Program.

 #### Codification
-Section was formerly classified to section 441g–2 of chapter 15 of this title and repealed prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 441g–2 of this title](./chapter-015-national-security.md#section-441g-2) and repealed prior to editorial reclassification and renumbering as this section.

 #### Savings Provision
 Pub.
 L. 111–259, title III, § 313(b)(2), Oct.
 7, 2010, 124 Stat.
 2666, provided that: “Notwithstanding the repeals made by paragraph (1) [repealing this section, amending provisions set out as a note under [section 3023 of this title](./chapter-044-national-security.md#section-3023), and repealing provisions set out as a note under [section 3021 of this title](./chapter-044-national-security.md#section-3021)], nothing in this subsection [repealing this section, amending provisions set out as a note under [section 3023 of this title](./chapter-044-national-security.md#section-3023), and repealing provisions set out as a note under [section 3021 of this title](./chapter-044-national-security.md#section-3021)] shall be construed to amend, modify, or abrogate any agreement, contract, or employment relationship that was in effect in relation to the provisions repealed under paragraph (1) on the day prior to the date of the enactment of this Act [Oct.
 7, 2010].”